 Known worldwide for its exceptional engineering, it bravely survived the 1985 Mexico City earthquake unscathed, unlike many others.

-For almost 27 years, the Torre Latinoamericana held the title of Mexico’s tallest until the Ejecutiva Pemex Tower took over in 1982.
+For almost 27 years, the Torre Latinoamericana was Mexico’s tallest building until the Ejecutiva Pemex Tower took over in 1982.

 On the 38th floor, you’ll find a photo exhibit on its construction.
 The 41st floor is home to a cool bar and restaurant, and the 44th floor offers panoramic views of CDMX, including Palacios Bellas Artes and Alameda Central Park.